Mr Minhan Dai, State Key Laboratory of Marine Environmental Science, China

 - Compare software packages that compute carbonate chemistry (in cooperation with the International Ocean Carbon Coordination Project)

-- Compare techniques to measure calcification (in planning)
+- Compare techniques to measure calcification (in the planning stages)

-- Compare boron isotope measurements, a technique to assess past pH, across labs with shared carbonate samples (in planning)
+- Compare boron isotope measurements, a technique to assess past pH, across labs with shared carbonate samples (in the planning stages)